fcmdr/Metaheuristics/README.md

 The goal of this exercise is to find the minimum of 6 differents functions in 50 and 500 dimensions.
 The 2 first functions are unimodal (Shifted Sphere and Shifted Schwefel's problem).
+The main algorithm used to optimize the differents functions is the BFGS (Broyden–Fletcher–Goldfarb–Shanno) algorithm which is a quasi-Newton method applied to a general function (that has not to be convex) that has continuous second derivatives.
+The jacobian and hessian of the function can be given to the algorithm if it is not the case it will approximate them.